-ENGL 2328
+ENGL 2327

-A survey of American literature from the Civil War to the present.
+A survey of American literature from the period of exploration and settlement through the Civil War.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
 Three hours lecture per week.